wxxdev/Rainbow-Titlebar/README.md

 ## Installation

 1. Install [Windhawk](https://windhawk.net/)
+2. Enable Developper Mod (> Settings > Developper Mode)
-2. Create a new mod
+3. Create a new mod
-3. Copy `src/rainbow-titlebar.cpp`
+4. Copy `src/rainbow-titlebar.cpp`
-4. Paste it into the Windhawk editor
+5. Paste it into the Windhawk editor
-5. Compile and enable the mod
+6. Compile and enable the mod

 ## Speed